WolfSource/WolfEngine/engine/src/wolf.render/masked_occlusion_culling/README.md

 ## Requirements

-This code is mainly optimized for the AVX2 instruction set, and some AVX specific instructions are required for best performance.
-However, we also provide
-SSE 4.1 and SSE 2 implementations for backwards compatibility.
+This code is mainly optimized for AVX capable CPUs.
+However, we also provide SSE 4.1 and SSE 2 implementations for backwards compatibility.
 The appropriate implementation will be chosen during run-time based on the CPU's capabilities.

 ## Notes on build time

 The code is optimized for runtime performance and may require a long time to compile due to heavy code inlining.
 This can be worked around by compiling a library file.
-An alternative solution is to disable *whole program optimizations* for the `MaskedOcclusionCulling.cpp` and `MaskedOcclusionCullingAVX2.cpp` files.
+An alternative solution is to disable *whole program optimizations* for the `MaskedOcclusionCulling.cpp`, `MaskedOcclusionCullingAVX2.cpp` and `MaskedOcclusionCullingAVX512.cpp` files.
 It does not impact runtime performance, but greatly reduces the time of program linking.

 ## <a name="cs"></a>Notes on coordinate systems and winding

 Most inputs are given as clip space (x,y,w) coordinates assuming the same right handed coordinate system as used by DirectX and OpenGL (x positive right, y positive up and w positive in the view direction).
 Note that we use the clip space w coordinate for depth and disregard the z coordinate.
 Internally our masked hierarchical depth buffer stores *depth = 1 / w*.
-Backface culling is **always enabled**, with counterclockwise winding considered front-facing.

 The `TestRect()` function is an exception and instead accepts normalized device coordinates (NDC), *(x' = x/w, y' = y/w)*, where the visible screen region maps to the range [-1,1] for *x'* and *y'* (x positive right and y positive up).
 Again, this is consistent with both DirectX and OpenGL behavior.